|

 language carefully and critically, but more than that she encouraged us to love

-it and cherish it unabashedly, and for that I am most grateful.
+it and cherish it unabashedly, and for that I am most

 P.L.R., class of 1998; Harvard graduate